Structure and function of cell

 Multicellular-Organisms made of more than one cell are called multicellular (multi: many; cellular: cell) organisms.
 Eg. plants, animals, etc.

-The shape of the cell – the shape of the cell varies as they may be spherical, round, and elongated in shape.
+The shape of the cell – the shape of the cell varies as it may be spherical, round, and elongated in shape.

 ( Click here: read cell organelles)